w3f/polkadot-wiki/docs/build-build-with-polkadot.md

    reaping).

 You will likely want to set up a local test environment to start writing your smart contracts.
-This can be done using a Substrate node with one of the two smart contracts pallets including.
-After development you will want to look into projects such as [Edgware])(#edgeware) for deploying your smart contract to a live environment.
+This can be done using a Substrate node with one of the two smart contracts pallets.
+After development you will want to look into projects such as [Edgeware](#edgeware) for deploying your smart contract to a live environment.

 ### Edgeware